 Brothers Of The Bread are dedicated Masons who are helping to keep our food pantries and local outreach programs fully stocked with food.
 We are currently partnered with jelly manufacturers, bread manufacturers, and snack manufacturers.
-Brothers Of The Bread acts as a conduit from manufacturer to local charities.
+Brothers Of The Bread acts as a conduit from manufacturers to local charities.
 We pick up the products and make sure everything goes to the charities that need food for their shelves.

 We are always looking for additional manufacturers or distributors that have excess products.
 We pick up the products at your site when it is convenient for you.
 We will then hold the products in our facility for pick up from local charities or deliver directly to charitable organizations.
 If you can help, please contact us to discuss opportunities.

-Latest Updates from Brothers Of The Bread
+Updates from Brothers Of The Bread

 Bro.
 Egressy and Bro.
 Paterek spoke about Brothers of the Bread and Masonic charity with Craftsmen Online.
 It was a fun and informative evening for everyone.
 You can view the recorded portion here on the Craftsmen Online youtube page.